Azhar Mahmood: Coaching career

-In November 2016, Mahmood was appointed bowling coach of the Pakistan side.
+In November 2016, Mahmood was appointed bowling coach of the Pakistan team.
 Earlier the same year, he had served two short stints in a similar capacity, also for the national team.
 He left the role in August 2019 when his contract was not extended.

 Mahmood also served as the bowling coach of two PSL Franchises Karachi Kings & Multan Sultans.

 On 3 December 2021, Mahmood has appointed by Islamabad United as the head coach for their 7th season of PSL.
 Ahead of the 2024 season, Mahmood left his role as head coach and was appointed Islamabad's bowling coach.
 In April 2024, Mahmood was appointed Pakistan's head coach for their series against New Zealand.
 In June 2025, Azhar Mahmood was appointed as the acting head coach of the Pakistan national Test cricket team, following a period of coaching instability after Jason Gillespie's resignation in December 2024.
-Azhar, who had been serving as Pakistan’s all-formats assistant coach since April 2025, is expected to hold the position until the end of his contract in March 2026.
+Azhar, who had been serving as Pakistan's all-formats assistant coach since April 2025, is expected to hold the position until the end of his contract in March 2026.

-In July 2025, Azhar Mehmood was appointed as the acting red-ball head coach of the Pakistan men’s cricket team.
-The move comes after a string of unsuccessful coaching experiments, including Aaqib Javed’s dual role as selector and coach, which ended following Pakistan’s underwhelming performance in the 2025 ICC Champions Trophy.
+In July 2025, Azhar Mehmood was appointed as the acting red-ball head coach of the Pakistan men's cricket team.
+The move comes after a string of unsuccessful coaching experiments, including Aaqib Javed's dual role as selector and coach, which ended following Pakistan's underwhelming performance in the 2025 ICC Champions Trophy.